confluentinc/ksql/docs-md/concepts/ksql-architecture.md

 topologies.
 The ksqlDB engine is implemented in the [KsqlEngine.java](https://github.com/confluentinc/ksql/blob/master/ksql-engine/src/main/java/io/confluent/ksql/engine/KsqlEngine.java) class.
-- KSQL CLI: The KSQL CLI provides a console with a command-line interface for the KSQL engine.
-Use the KSQL CLI to interact with KSQL Server instances and develop your streaming applications.
-The KSQL CLI is designed to be familiar to users of MySQL, Postgres, and similar applications.
-The KSQL CLI is implemented in the [io.confluent.ksql.cli](https://github.com/confluentinc/ksql/tree/master/ksql-cli/src/main/java/io/confluent/ksql/cli) package.
+- ksqlDB CLI: The ksqlDB CLI provides a console with a command-line interface for the ksqlDB engine.
+Use the ksqlDB CLI to interact with ksqlDB Server instances and develop your streaming applications.
+The ksqlDB CLI is designed to be familiar to users of MySQL, Postgres, and similar applications.
+The ksqlDB CLI is implemented in the [io.confluent.ksql.cli](https://github.com/confluentinc/ksql/tree/master/ksql-cli/src/main/java/io/confluent/ksql/cli) package.
-- REST Interface: The REST server interface enables communicating with the KSQL engine from the CLI, {{ site.c3 }}, or from any other REST client.
-For more information, see [KSQL REST API Reference](../developer-guide/api.md).
-The KSQL REST server is implemented in the [KsqlRestApplication.java](https://github.com/confluentinc/ksql/blob/master/ksql-rest-app/src/main/java/io/confluent/ksql/rest/server/KsqlRestApplication.java) class.
+- REST Interface: The REST server interface enables communicating with the ksqlDB engine from the CLI, {{ site.c3 }}, or from any other REST client.
+For more information, see [ksqlDB REST API Reference](../developer-guide/api.md).
+The ksqlDB REST server is implemented in the [KsqlRestApplication.java](https://github.com/confluentinc/ksql/blob/master/ksql-rest-app/src/main/java/io/confluent/ksql/rest/server/KsqlRestApplication.java) class.